-The Company is subject to extensive regulation of its pawnshop, credit services, short-term loan and check cashing operations in most jurisdictions in which it operates.
+The Company is subject to extensive regulation of its pawnshop, credit services, consumer loan and check cashing operations in most jurisdictions in which it operates.
 These regulations are provided through numerous laws, ordinances and regulatory pronouncements from various federal, state and local governmental entities in the United States and Mexico which have broad discretionary authority.
-Many statutes and regulations prescribe, among other things, the general terms of the Company's loan agreements and the maximum service fees and/or interest rates that may be charged and, in many jurisdictions the Company must obtain and maintain regulatory operating licenses.
+Many statutes and regulations prescribe, among other things, the general terms of the Company's pawn and consumer loan agreements and the maximum service fees and/or interest rates that may be charged and, in many jurisdictions the Company must obtain and maintain regulatory operating licenses.
 These regulatory agencies have broad discretionary authority.
 The Company is also subject to United States and Mexico federal and state regulations relating to the reporting and recording of certain currency transactions.

-In both the United States and Mexico, governmental action to further restrict or even prohibit, in particular, pawn loans, payday advances and credit services products has been advocated over the past few years by elected officials, regulators, consumer advocacy groups and by media reports and stories.
-The consumer groups and media stories typically focus on the cost to a consumer for pawn and short-term loans, which is higher than the interest generally charged by credit card issuers to a more creditworthy consumer.
-The consumer groups and media stories often characterize pawn and shortterm loan activities as abusive toward consumers.
-During the last few years, legislation has been introduced and/or enacted in the United States and Mexico federal legislative bodies, in certain state legislatures (in the United States and Mexico) and in various local jurisdictions (in the United States and Mexico) to prohibit or restrict pawn loans, short-term loans, credit services and the related service charges.
+In both the United States and Mexico, governmental action to further restrict or even prohibit, in particular, pawn loans, or small consumer loans, such as payday advances, and credit services products has been advocated over the past few years by elected officials, regulators, consumer advocacy groups and by media reports and stories.
+The consumer groups and media stories typically focus on the cost to a consumer for pawn and consumer loans, which is higher than the interest generally charged by credit card issuers to a more creditworthy consumer.
+The consumer groups and media stories often characterize pawn and especially payday loan activities as abusive toward consumers.
+During the last few years, legislation has been introduced and/or enacted in the United States and Mexico federal legislative bodies, in certain state legislatures (in the United States and Mexico) and in various local jurisdictions (in the United States and Mexico) to prohibit or restrict pawn loans, payday loans, consumer loans, credit services and the related service charges.
 There are several instances of this type of legislation currently proposed at federal, state and local levels in both the United States and Mexico.
-In addition, regulatory authorities in various levels of government have proposed or publicly addressed, from time to time, the possibility of proposing new or expanded regulations that would prohibit or further restrict pawn or short-term loans.
+In addition, regulatory authorities in various levels of government have proposed or publicly addressed, from time to time, the possibility of proposing new or expanded regulations that would prohibit or further restrict pawn or consumer loans.
 Existing regulations and recent regulatory developments are described in greater detail in the Company's Annual Report on Form 10-K for the year ended December 31, 2010.
 This information is supplemented with the discussion provided in the following paragraphs.

 In July 2010, the United States Congress enacted the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 Among other things, this legislation establishes a Bureau of Consumer Financial Protection (the "Bureau") which will have broad regulatory powers over providers of consumer credit products in the United States such as those offered by the Company.
-The provisions of this legislation are in the early stages of implementation, and until the Bureau has become operative and begins to propose rules and regulations that apply to consumer credit activities, it is not possible to accurately predict what effect the Bureau will have on the business.
+The provisions of this legislation are still in the implementation phase, and until the Bureau has become fully operative and begins to propose rules and regulations that apply to consumer credit activities, it is not possible to accurately predict what effect the Bureau will have on the business.
 There can be no assurance that the Bureau will not propose and enact rules or regulations that would have a material adverse effect on the Company's operations and financial performance.
-For the trailing twelve months ended March 31, 2011, approximately 21% of the Company's total revenue was generated from U.S.-based pawn and consumer credit products.
+For the trailing twelve months ended June 30, 2011, approximately 20% of the Company's total revenue was generated from U.S.-based pawn and consumer credit products.